-I first came across the Dingle Skellig Hotel in Kerry when I was doing a bit of research for a guide to the best places to stay in Ireland if you fancy an out of this world view (have a read here).
+I first came across the Dingle Skellig Hotel in Kerry when I was doing a bit of research for our guide to the best things to do in Kerry.

 The view caught my eye at the time and the Dingle Skellig was filed away neatly in the little cabinet in my mind titled ‘to-spend-a-night-there-sharpish’.